 Flapping is not all bad.
 I must flap if I am going to fly.
 The trick is figuring out when and how to flap that will propel me forward, not cause me to crash and burn.

-What are your greatest strengths?
-How can you grow them from good to great?
-Please share your perspective by leaving a comment, In the alternative, you can send me an email at email@example.com.
+Are you a flapper?
+What do you do to control your flappability to keep it working for you instead of against you?
+Please share your perspective by leaving a comment.
+In the alternative, you can email me at firstname.lastname@example.org.